goldenstallion/Weather_Prediction/README.md

 # Weather_Prediction
-In this project, different ML models will be used in an attempt to predict weather.
-This also will determine the best model that fits our datasets using the accuracy score.
+In this project, different ML models where be used in an attempt to predict weather.
+The best model was determined using accuracy score.
+Furthermore, to avoid overfitting of our training data, our models were pruned to determine optimal hyperparameter.